daviswpeterson/assignment-5-information-retrieval-from-real-data/README.md

 - Allows users to quickly retrain classifiers to pick the best one

 **How to use:** Run the code and follow the prompts!

+### Using glcoud

+I initially wrote the code so that it would just run from PyCharm, but after pulling it on to gcloud, I found that it ran just about the same and process was easier than I thought.
+It took a little help from a student who did it before me and from Mike, but once I got it running it did what it needed to do.
+There's honestly not much else to say here because it does just about the same thing.
+It was cool to do though!